ramanarao1997/Visualization-of-Loss-Landscapes-in-Neural-Networks/README.md

 ## How to use
 Download the entire folder and run the 'index.html' file. or
-Run it from [here] (https://rakula3.people.uic.edu/Final%20Project/Code/)
+Run it from here: https://rakula3.people.uic.edu/Final%20Project/Code/

 ## References

-[Visualizing the Loss Landscape of Neural Nets: Hao Li, Zheng Xu, Gavin Taylor, Christoph Studer, Tom Goldstein] (https://arxiv.org/abs/1712.09913)
+Visualizing the Loss Landscape of Neural Nets (Hao Li, Zheng Xu, Gavin Taylor, Christoph Studer, Tom Goldstein) https://arxiv.org/abs/1712.09913